 For approved transactions, the acquirer submits a settlement request to the card network on behalf of the merchant.
 The card network then sends the settlement request to the consumer’s bank, which issued the card, for clearing.
 As part of this clearing process, the card network pulls the funds from the consumer’s bank and passes it back to the merchant’s acquirer for funding to the merchant.
 The merchant’s acquirer will net out any fees associated with the transaction processing prior to funding the merchant’s account.
 These fees include both the card network’s fees as well as the acquirer’s fees.

-What role does the network play in the payment ecosystem?
+What role does the network play in the payments ecosystem?

 Card networks also create and govern the rules a merchant must follow to accept the network’s cards.
 Card networks have the authority to penalize a merchant for not following these strict rules by imposing fines or in severe cases prohibiting acceptance of the network’s cards.

 In addition to creating and governing the rules, the card networks set the fees a merchant must pay to accept the network’s cards.
-A large portion of these fees is what is commonly referenced to as “interchange,” which is the amount card networks give the consumer’s bank for issuing the card.
+A large portion of these fees is what is commonly referred to as “interchange,” which is the amount card networks charge merchants to give the consumer’s bank for issuing the card.

-What role does the financial institution play in the payment ecosystem?
+What role does the financial institution play in the payments ecosystem?

 Financial institutions, also referred to as simply the consumer’s bank, play a crucial role in the processing of payments.
 The consumer’s bank manages the available balance the consumer has at any given moment.
 The available balance along with other information received as part of the transaction is what the consumer’s bank uses when determining if the transaction should be approved or denied.